EngineerNV/MLProjects/Joke Recommentation Unsupervised Learning/ReadMe.txt

 READ ME, if you can

-Created by Nick The Powerful and Zack the Shaq
+Created by Nick Vaughn and Zack Abuelhaj

 This program was made to use a recommendation system, and show how accurate perdictions can be over certain amounts of iterations.